 That’s why it’s great to have partners like PublishDrive who can help you ease into going wide.
 For example, they have marketing opportunities for getting featured in stores or retailer newsletters.
-But overall, investing in advertising, professionally designed covers, and other costs for your author business can really make a difference.
+Overall, investing in advertising, professionally designed covers, and other costs for your author business can really make a difference.

 - Saves Time: Going direct while wide means you have to upload your books separately to each platform.
 With PublishDrive, you can manage distribution to 400+ online stores (including Amazon publishing!) and over 240,000 digital libraries through a single platform.

 - Earn FULL Royalty Rates: Most aggregators charge a commission, but with PublishDrive, you can say goodbye to giving up your royalties!
 You’ll earn direct-like royalties, and instead of a commission, just pay a flat monthly fee.

 - Robust Distribution Network: When you sell books globally with PublishDrive, you can list your books in stores that cannot be reached by indie authors directly.
 We partner with hard-to-reach sales channels, such as Google Play Books, Scribd, and Odilo.